matheusrmribeiro/DelphiProjects/README.md

-# DelphiProjects
+# Delphi tips

-Some delphi tips
+These tips was tested on Windows 7 and Windows 10